ephraaimwong/fileTT/readme.md

 # Encryption
 We chose the standard cryptography python import from `pip install cryptography.hazmat.primitives`, given that we are dealing with the raw types.

-To encrypt our messages, we chose [HMAC-based Extract-and-Expand Key Derivation Function (HKDF)](https://datatracker.ietf.org/doc/html/rfc5869) along with a basic *SHA256* hash function and add *salt* resulting in the following:
+To encrypt our messages, we chose [HMAC-based Extract-and-Expand Key Derivation Function (HKDF)](https://datatracker.ietf.org/doc/html/rfc5869) along with a basic *SHA256* hash function and add *salt* results in a unique string every time, even if the *same message* is sent for n-large times, which leads us to the following implmentation:
 ```python
 def hkdf_expand(session_secret_key, info, length=32):
 	salt = os.urandom(16)